 - Testing, and the way it asks questions, can also provide a framework for you to explore your own ideas.

 - For some people, aptitude testing can actually identify an ideal career.
+At least for this point in your career life.

 - The test may simply give you “formal permission” to go pursue something you heart desires.

-Where career aptitude tests can miss the mark
+How career aptitude tests miss the mark

-Not to take away from the potential benefits of aptitude testing, but there are some limits to its magical ability to discover the right career for you.
+Not to take anything away from the potential benefits of aptitude testing, but there are some limits to its magical ability to discover the right career for you.

 - However good the test is, it still is standardized — and therefore based on a formula that may not be completely attuned to your specific blend of personality and characteristics.